top of page

 • Weapons or any items that could be viewed as a weapon are prohibited.

-• Do not swim in a pool, the ocean, or any body of water without someone to supervise.
+• Do not swim alone in a pool, the ocean, or any body of water.

-• If you have friends or family in Senegal, they can come meet you during free time at our hotel in the evening or at a restaurant where participants are dining, but you may not leave the group.
+• If you have friends or family in Senegal, they may be able to meet you during free time at our hotel in the evening, but you may not leave the group to visit friends or family.

 bottom of page